 The Write Status Register (WRSR) command allows new values to be written to the Status Register.
-Before it can be accepted, a Write Enable (WREN) command must previously have been executed.
+For command code "01H", the new values will be written to the status register0(S7~S0).
+For command code "31H", the new values will be written to the status register1(S15~S8).Before it can be accepted, a Write Enable (WREN) command must previously have been executed.
 After the Write Enable (WREN) command has been decoded and executed, the device sets the Write Enable Latch (WEL).